 The department offers a Bachelor of Fine Arts (BFA) degree in Design that prepares students for careers or graduate study in the rapidly evolving field of design.
 Students in the major learn visual communication using industry standard technology across interactive, time-based, digital and traditional media.
 Students have the option of pursuing a concentration in Communication Design, Interaction Design, or Animation and Illustration.

-The department offers a major in Studio Art leading to a Bachelor of Arts in Fine Arts (51 credits in the major), as well as a more intensive Bachelor of Fine Arts (72 credits).
+The department offers a major in Studio Art for the Bachelor of Fine Arts.
 Both prepare a student for creative or professional work in various media.
 The Fine Arts concentration (painting, sculpture, drawing, printmaking, ceramics, and photography) gives a balance of theory and practice, an understanding of the intellectual and technical skills required in the fine arts, and preparation for a creative professional life as an artist.

 The Art Education major is provided in tandem with the Secondary Education and Youth Services program in the Education Division.
 The art requirements of the major follow the same track as Studio Art majors, while the education requirements are provided by the education department.
 Students are recommended to contact the SEYS department for advising and course sequences.

 Banner image: Ting Lin, Editorial Illustration ©2016